Utopia (British TV series): Reception

 The first series was generally well received by the critics, with some high praise for its striking visuals, but also some expressions of concern about its violence.
 Aidan Smith of The Scotsman noted both its "astonishing visuals" as well as its "astonishing violence", while Tom Sutcliffe of The Independent thought it a dystopian fantasy "delivered with great visual style" but was not convinced that its violence is necessary.
 Mark Monahan of The Daily Telegraph described it as "a dark, tantalizingly mysterious overture", while Sam Wollaston of The Guardian called it "a work of brilliant imagination", "a 21st-century nightmare" that "looks beautiful", but also wondered about the gratuitousness of its violence.

 However, Utopia creator and writer Dennis Kelly defended the use of violence in his work, stating:

 Controversy

 UK media regulator Ofcom received 44 complaints about the television series including complaints about violence, offensive language and child actors being involved in scenes of adult content.
 Thirty-seven of the complaints related to a scene at the beginning of the third episode where a shooting takes place in a secondary school, a month after the Sandy Hook Elementary School shooting.

-In the second series, the use of real life events including the assassination of Airey Neave prompted criticisms of the show by a number of people, including members of the Neave family.
+In the second series, the use of real life events including the assassination of Airey Neave prompted criticism of the show by a number of people, including members of the Neave family.
 In response, Channel 4 issued a statement and said that the drama series is "entirely fictional" and "it is not [Channel 4's] intention to cause offence and Utopia does not suggest that any other real organization was responsible for the death of Airey Neave."